Vitamin C: Do you really need supplements?

 It also makes collagen.
 Collagen is the main structural protein found in skin and other connective tissues.
 Also, without Vitamin C you can get scurvy.

 Scurvy is exceedingly rare in the Western world.
-However, since you can’t make it, you need to have Vitamin C in your diet and deficiency leads to vague symptoms such as fatigue and can progress to delayed wound healing, personality changes, and eventually death.
+However, since you can’t make it, you need to have Vitamin C in your diet.
+Vitamin C deficiency can lead to scurvy which has vague symptoms such as fatigue and can progress to delayed wound healing, personality changes, and eventually death.

 Treatment?
 Start taking Vitamin C. It doesn’t have to be in pill form, fruits high in Vitamin C will work too.
 So if you set out on a sea voyage, make sure you take citrus fruits with you so that whole scurvy ordeal won’t be an issue for you.
 See below.